Skip to content

 Section titled “Canvas YAML shape (minimal working example)”

-When updating canvases via YAML, component nodes and edges must use the API field names.
+When updating canvases via YAML, action and trigger nodes must use the API field names.

-This example connects a schedule trigger to an http component that sends a keepalive request every minute:
+This example connects a schedule trigger to an http action that sends a keepalive request every minute:

 apiVersion: v1